Tyler Heineman Player Props: Pirates vs. White Sox

-The Pittsburgh Pirates and Tyler Heineman, who went 1-for-3 last time in action, battle Lucas Giolito and the Chicago White Sox at PNC Park, Friday at 4:12 PM ET.
+After going 1-for-3 in his most recent game, Tyler Heineman and the Pittsburgh Pirates face the Chicago White Sox (who will start Mike Clevinger) at 6:35 PM ET on Saturday.

-In his previous game he had a one-hit showing (1-for-3) against the Red Sox.
+In his most recent game he had a one-hit showing (1-for-3) against the Red Sox.

 Tyler Heineman Game Info & Props vs. the White Sox